jeromemaleski/pct_green_batch/README.md

 # pct_green
- app that caluclates percent green cover on a raster
+ app that calculates percent green cover on a raster